 Consistent with JRCERT Policy 11.400, the maximum compliance timeframe is 36 months.
-Based on the areas of noncompliance, the Board of Directors are awarding a 24-month compliance timeframe.
+Based on the areas of non-compliance, the Board of Directors are awarding a 24-month compliance timeframe.
 Therefore, the program must document compliance with all accreditation standards no later than October 27, 2025.

 As required by the USDE and consistent with the maximum compliance timeframes set forth in JRCERT Policy 11.400, when the JRCERT Board of Directors determines that a program has failed to document compliance with the Standards and has not satisfactorily addressed the identified deficiencies, the existing accreditation status will be withdrawn.
 Such involuntary withdrawal of accreditation is considered an adverse accreditation action.
 The JRCERT defines an adverse action as involuntary withdrawal of accreditation.
-Involuntary withdrawal of accreditation status has been awarded.
+Involuntary withdrawal of accreditation will generally, but not necessarily, occur after a Probationary Accreditation status has been awarded.
 The Board may take adverse action prior to the expiration of the maximum compliance timeframe.
 Probationary status, as well as an adverse accreditation action, requires written notification to the United States Secretary of Education, the appropriate State licensing or authorizing agency, appropriate regional and/or other accrediting agencies, and the public.